-- take any action necessary to safeguard the child or young person (or other children or young people in our care) from additional harm. - Ensure that the incident is reported to the appropriate authorities, including CCYP
+- take any action necessary to safeguard the child or young person (or other children or young people in our care) from additional harm. - Ensure that the incident is reported to the appropriate authorities

-Please see the 'YBR Notifying Reportable Conduct' Policy and ensure all requirements of that policy are followed.
+Please see the 'YBR Reportable Conduct' and ensure all requirements of that policy are followed.